Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems: Introduction

 Solving interface problems via deep learning methods has attracted extensive attention in recent years.
-As a mesh-free method, neural networks are particularly well-suited for addressing problems in computational domains with complex geometries and higher-dimensional settings.
+As mesh-free methods, neural networks are particularly well suited for addressing problems in computational domains with complex geometries and higher-dimensional settings.
 Deep learning methods effectively mitigate the curse of dimensionality and eliminate the need for handling solution meshes.
-The well-known PINNs \cite{raissi2019physics} and DeepONet \cite{lu2021learning}, along with various improved methods \cite{tseng2023cusp, hu2022discontinuity, wu2022inn, ying2024accurate, wu2024solving, bi2025xi}, have been successfully used to solve elliptic interface problems, yielding promising results.
+The well-known PINNs~\cite{raissi2019physics} and DeepONet~\cite{lu2021learning}, along with various improved methods~\cite{tseng2023cusp, hu2022discontinuity, wu2022inn, ying2024accurate, wu2024solving, bi2025xi}, have been successfully used to solve elliptic interface problems, yielding promising results. {To address more challenging moving interface problems, Wang et al.~\cite{wang2021deep} proposed a multi-network framework for Stefan problems.
+In their approach, two distinct networks approximate the temperature fields in the two phases, and an additional network captures the interface evolution, serving essentially to classify the domain points.
+Lin et al.~\cite{lin2025discontinuous} extended the discontinuous ELM method by advancing the solution in time with an implicit--explicit discretization scheme.
+PF-PINNs~\cite{qiu2022physics} were developed for two-dimensional immiscible incompressible two-phase flows.}